 Soon, Tom will be heading to the airport in Nelspruit to return the rental car for a required monthly inspection.
-With prices so high for rental cars lately, we went with Thrifty which uses cars with higher mileage and may be a few years old.
-By no means, are they “beaters,” However, we have been disappointed with the car we have now.
-It doesn’t do well on the rough, dirt and gravel roads.
+With prices so high for rental cars lately, we went with Thrifty, which uses higher mileage cars and might be a few years old.
+By no means are they “beaters,” However, we have been disappointed with the vehicle we have now.
+It doesn’t do well on the rough, dirt, and gravel roads.

-We continue to research online daily attempting to find reasonable prices on rental cars after June 30th, providing we’ll be able to return to South Africa.
-Right now, the cost of rental cars is more than our rent for a 30-day period.
+We continue to research online daily, attempting to find reasonable prices on rental cars after June 30th, providing we’ll be able to return to South Africa.
+Right now, the cost of rental vehicles is more than our rent for 30 days.
 That makes no sense whatsoever.
 With travel at a minimum due to Covid, you’d think travel services such as rental cars would be reasonable to encourage travel after this long stretch.

 Raising prices to compensate for losses only discourages travelers embarking on holidays/vacations when most prospective travelers have suffered financially during the pandemic.
-But, we’ve seen happening with airlines, hotels, cruises and auto rentals throughout the world.
+But, we’ve seen this happening with airlines, hotels, cruises, and auto rentals throughout the world.
 It makes no sense whatsoever.

 Of course, I will be on pins and needles until Tom returns safely.
-While in the house alone, I’ll finish today’s post and get back to work on corrections on old posts which I have been diligent about doing each day since I mentioned it here weeks ago.
+While in the house alone, I’ll finish today’s post and get back to work on corrections on older posts, which I have been diligent about doing each day since I mentioned it here weeks ago.
 I am a week away from being 50% done with all of the over 3100 posts.
-It’s a slow and painstaking process which I am determined to complete, one way or another.
+It’s a slow and painstaking process that I am determined to complete, one way or another.

-Once I reach the 50% mark it will still be almost six months until I’m done, at the rate I am going so far, 10 posts a day.
-Originally, I’d planned to do 20 posts a day, but that took several hours, more than I could do to stay motivated.
-As it is, I still spend two hours a day on the 10 posts.
+Once I reach the 50% mark, it will still be almost six months until I’m done, at the rate I am going so far, ten posts a day.
+Initially, I’d planned to do 20 posts a day, but that took several hours, more than I could do to stay motivated.
+As it is, I still spend two hours a day on the ten posts.

-As also mentioned earlier, I’ve found I can make the corrections while watching a series on the opposite side of the screen, using a split screen.
+As also mentioned earlier, I’ve found I can make the corrections while watching a series on the opposite side of the screen, using a split-screen.
 This helps the time go more quickly.
 Right now, I am into a few science fiction shows which Tom doesn’t care to watch.
-It’s not that I’m wishing time to pass quickly, although some unpleasant tasks are best accomplished by some form of distraction for those of us who like to multi-task.
+It’s not that I wish time to pass quickly, although some unpleasant tasks are best accomplished by some form of distraction for those of us who like to multi-task.

-Hopefully, Tom will return by 2:30 (1430 hours) or 3:00 pm (1500 hours) and we can go about our day together as usual.
-Tonight is his final night of homemade low carb pizza, which I’ll put together while he’s gone.
-I had chopped all the toppings and also made the low-carb crusts in advance, making the balance easy to do.
+Hopefully, Tom will return by 2:30 (1430 hours) or 3:00 pm (1500 hours), and we can go about our day together as usual.
+Tonight is his final night of homemade low-carb pizza, which I’ll put together while he’s gone.
+I had chopped all the toppings and made the low-carb crusts in advance, making the balance easy.

-Today’s photos, although not necessarily the most exciting photos we’ve ever taken in Kruger National Park, are those scenes of wildlife we found to be worth sharing.
 Some of you may not agree.
-Each time we enter the park, we do our best to come away with sufficient photos for a few days, as we’ve done here.
+Although not necessarily the most exciting photos we’ve ever taken in Kruger National Park, today’s photos are those scenes of wildlife we found to be worth sharing.
+Each time we enter the park, we do our best to come away with good photos for a few days, as we’ve done here.

 Photo from one year ago today, May 12, 2020: